Avi29071991/Kotlin-Native/README.md

 ### iOS Specific Codes in Kotlin

-We configured K/N project previously.
+We configured Kotlin Native project previously.

-In this chapter, let’s create simple framework with K/N features.
+In this chapter, let’s create simple framework with Kotlin Native features.

 First, create iosMain/kotlin/actual.kt directories and file in the same way as we did previously.